There’s no right or wrong way to approach mixing, but there are some workflow basics that can help you be more productive at the process.

-You probably landed on this page because you’re new to mixing or need guidance on how to mix music.
-The truth is, there’s no right or wrong way to approach mixing, but there are some workflow basics that can help you be more productive at mixing.
-This 4-part guide to mixing is for the producer who struggles with what to do when tasked with a mix, or for anyone who wants to be a professional mixer one day.
+This four-part guide to mixing is for the producer who struggles with what to do when tasked with a mix, or for anyone who wants to be a professional mixer one day.

-In this first post in the series, we take a look at 4 steps you can take to prepare for a mix.
+In this first post of the series, we take a look at four steps you can take to prepare for a mix.

-If you’re mixing someone else’s song, speak to the producer or band members or artist (from now on collectively called the ‘client’).
+If you’re mixing someone else’s song, speak to the producer, band members, or artist (from now on collectively called the ‘client’).
 What do they envision for the mix?
 What are their expectations of you?
-Make sure that you get deadlines down and payment agreements sorted so that you don’t screw yourself over.
+Make sure that you get deadlines down and payment agreements sorted out so that you don’t screw yourself over.

 If you’re mixing your own song, send a rough mix to a friend whose ears you trust and talk it through with them.
 Let them know your intentions for the mix, and see if they have any constructive feedback for you.